MSc Quantitative Finance

 The MSc in Quantitative Finance has been developed to address the demand for market-aware graduates who can demonstrate an understanding of mathematical models used in financial tools, products and software.

 The course is an innovative cross-faculty alliance between Strathclyde Business School and the Faculty of Science.
 It's been designed for those with a strong aptitude for mathematics, statistics and computing who haven't studied these topics in detail in their undergraduate degree.
-The course allows students with different degree backgrounds to learn the necessary skills to move into the financial industry.
+The course allows students with different degree backgrounds to learn the necessary quantitative skills to move into the financial industry.
+No specific knowledge of finance as an academic subject is assumed at the outset of the course, but it will build on your knowledge of related areas and by the end of the course you will be well equipped to embark on careers in finance, especially those with a quantitative emphasis.

-The programme will prepare you for a career in financial engineering and risk management leading to roles as a hedge fund manager or financial analyst.
+The programme will prepare you for a career in financial engineering and risk management in varied roles, for example as a hedge fund manager or financial analyst.

 What you’ll study

-The curriculum provides a balance between finance and mathematical theory, computer implementations of this theory, and practical skills and knowledge.
+The curriculum provides a balance between finance and statistical theory, computer implementations of this theory, and practical skills and knowledge.

-Core classes in Semester 1 address themes such as principles of finance and quantitative methods for finance, as well as foundation classes in mathematics, statistics and computing science.
-In Semester 2, you choose three optional classes.
+Core classes in Semester 1 address themes such as principles of finance, financial markets and quantitative methods for finance, as well as foundation classes in statistics and computing science.
+In Semester 2, you choose several optional classes, along with further core material to make up a balanced curriculum in financial theory, statistical finance and computer science.

 On the programme you'll gain: